 We help your child understand what it will take to make their dreams come true.
 Often this involves a major time commitment studying, practicing an instrument or craft, or learning a skill.
 We take a look at how their current behaviors fall in line with their life goals.
 For example, if the camper has an issue with anger, or if they would play computer games 5 hours a day if there was no supervision, is it reasonable they will achieve their life goal?

 Counting the Costs

-At Summerland Camps we actually count the costs of excessive digital media overuse.
-We look at how far the camper could have already gone towards their goal if they would have devoted the same amount of energy and time into a more worthwhile pursuit.
+At Summerland Camps, we actually count the costs of excessive digital media overuse.
+We look at how far the camper could have already gone towards their goal if they would have devoted the same amount of energy and time to a more worthwhile pursuit.
 This is done in both group and individual therapy.
-It’s a fun and eye-opening exercise done using worksheets our of a curriculum workbook we give each camper that they take back home with them as a resource.
+It’s a fun and eye-opening exercise which is done using worksheets our of a curriculum workbook we give each camper that they take back home with them as a resource.
 Usually this activity generates a lot of ideas from campers about what they want to go home and take on as a more worthwhile pursuit of their time.

 With a group influence, campers bond with their peers and decide to make new commitments in their life.
 We teach them practical skills for time management, behavior tracking, and goal attainment.
 We also learn skills that may need sharpening up like anger management, social skills, and more.